Marty Roberts Dies: Half Of ‘Marty And Elayne’ Lounge Band At The Dresden

 His death was confirmed by his daughter, Hali, who wrote “We are heartbroken, the greatest man alive has gone on to Heaven.
 Marty passed peacefully on Thursday the 13th, 2022.
 My mom and I are devastated by his loss and there is nobody that could ever take his place.
 He had a joke and a smile (smiling is free, he would say!) for everyone he met and was the kindest, most self sacrificing man in the world.
 We will miss him more than words can express.”

 Later, Tom Petty paid his homage by including them in the “Yer So Bad” video.
-They also had a came in an episode of Mr. Show.
+They also had a camo in an episode of Mr. Show.

-Marty had a heart attack in January 2020, and the music was at the Dresden was silenced by the pandemic.
+Marty had a heart attack in January 2020 while performing at the Dresden.
+Elayne soldiered on as a solo for six weeks after that.
+Then the music at the Dresden was silenced by the pandemic.

 Must Read Stories